Sustainability is a quickly developing sector and it’s time for you to get your office on board using these 10 steps!

-Organizing a company-wide recycling event, clean up, or food drive is also an effective way to keep your coworkers and CEO engaged in the sustainability movement.
+Organising a company-wide recycling event, clean up, or food drive is also an effective way to keep your coworkers and CEO engaged in the sustainability movement.
 These informal events are a fun way to bring sustainability into your office and are relatively easy to set-up.
-Plan A has organized 20 successful clean ups and other events that keep Plan A’s employees enthusiastic about sustainability and encourage real change.
-If you need inspiration, check out Plan A’s newsletter which highlights weekly sustainable events and gives you resources to celebrate these days within your own business!
+Plan A has organised 20 successful clean ups and other events that keep Plan A’s employees enthusiastic about sustainability and encourage real change.
+If you need inspiration, check out our newsletter which highlights weekly sustainable events and gives you resources to celebrate these days within your own business!

 Step 4: Create a presentation for your CEO

 Once you’ve identified the key reasons your company should become sustainable, create a presentation for your CEO.
 This presentation should: Highlight the company advantage of becoming sustainable, highlight the competitive advantage of becoming sustainable, provide examples of environmentally-conscious practices to implement in the office, provide a plan for environmentally-centred events that the office should engage in.